|Search WatchBuys Terms and Questions

 As with any important shipment, we also strongly recommend that you ship using a method with real time tracking and delivery (signature) confirmation.
 Shipping directly with an official company facility rather than a franchised package or quick ship store is the recommended way to ship.

-Some people find that FedEx, UPS or DHL can be more costly than USPS.
+Some people find that FedEx or UPS can be more costly than USPS.
 We remind you that in many cases the shipping costs can be substantially reduced by using these four tips:

 1. Make sure the watch is already insured either through your homeowner's or other insurance policy prior to shipping the watch and that the coverage extends to international shipments to the manufacturer for service.
 This way you will not need to purchase insurance from the shipping carrier which can be expensive and/or limited in coverage, and you have the added benefit of covering your watch against potential future loss or theft.

-2. Take the watch directly to a FedEx, UPS or DHL company owned facility, not a franchised or quick ship store which may have higher rates.
+2. Take the watch directly to a FedEx or UPS company owned facility, not a franchised or quick ship store which may have higher rates.

 3. Your office may have pre-negotiated discounts with one or more shipping companies which may be significant, and may allow you to ship under their account number with reimbursement to them.

 4. Google "FedEx Discounts" or "UPS Discounts" and you will find a number of articles on finding lower rates.
 These include association rates of which you may be a member, paying with certain types of credit cards, or simply signing up online for your own account number which can offer built in savings.
 For example, a recent promotion by UPS offered a 26% discount for simply signing up for an account number online.